 1) Chaweng Beach

 Almost 3 kilometers long Chaweng Beach is one of the most popular beaches.
-It is very busy because it’s located in the largest city of Koh Samui.
+It is very busy because it’s located in the largest city on Samui island.
 There are bars, restaurants, discos, and clubs.
 If you are looking for a calm and quiet place, choose another beach.

 2) Lamai Beach

 Much calmer is the beautiful Lamai Beach.
 The water is also deeper here – ideal for swimming.
 If you get hungry or thirsty, it is never far to the nearest bar or restaurant.